retiman/dotfiles/README.md

 It will overwrite stuff that's already there but stick the overwritten files in tmp for you to review.

-Each branch is for a different machine that I use.
-If I make a change on one machine, I cherry pick that commit into master, and merge master into the other branches when I use that machine.

-Here is some example output:
+Here is some example output for `homekeeper link`:

 <pre>
 Symlinking bin files